Chelsea settle historical racist abuse case brought by four ex-youth players

-Chelsea Football Club have settled a High Court case brought by four former youth team players over alleged historical racial abuse.
+Chelsea have settled a High Court case brought by four former youth-team players over alleged historical racial abuse.

+The PA news agency understands each player will receive a six-figure sum after the London club opted to mediate directly with those involved, showing an acceptance of the wrong-doing of previous regimes.

 The ex-players had sought damages for personal injury and loss over claims they were “subjected to a barrage of disgracefully offensive racist abuse” from two members of the Premier League club’s youth coaching staff in the 1990s.

-Lawyers for the men claimed Chelsea were “vicariously liable” for abuse they faced when aged between 14 and 18, which they alleged was committed by Graham Rix and Gwyn Williams.
+Lawyers for the men claimed Chelsea were “vicariously liable” for abuse they faced when aged between 14 and 18, which they alleged was committed by former youth-team coach Graham Rix and Gwyn Williams, who was director of youth development at the time.

 Their cases were due to go to trial but a settlement has now been reached, a High Court judge was told at a pre-trial review hearing at the Royal Courts of Justice on Monday morning.